ahll19/ahll19.github.io/docs/_posts/2024-03-18-smarthome_saga_part_1.md

 I only really use it for conversions between imperial and real units when cooking, or perhaps setting alarms (which could just as well be done from my phone).

 ## Old Speaker System
-*Figure out how old these speakers are at some point*
+I don't know which speakers I have right now, or which amp they are connected to.
+I do have plans for maybe opening up the amp to make it turn on when I connect to the Raspberry Pi.
+If I ever do that I will of course write down some details on what I'm using.

 These old speakers really do sound great when a device is hooked up to the amplifier via Aux.
 I personally got them from a family member who did not have the space for them anymore, but similar speakers can be had on Facebook Marketplace for cheap.

 # 2. Software
 The software deployed so far has been rather plug and play, with only some slight configuration needing to be done.
 How my software is set up as of now will most likely change, maybe I will add [Google Cast](https://developers.google.com/cast/docs/overview), maybe not.

-## Docker & Home Assistant
+## Docker and Home Assistant
 Docker is being used to host the [Home Assistant](https://hub.docker.com/r/homeassistant/home-assistant/), since native support for the Raspberry Pi 5 was added [a few months](https://www.home-assistant.io/blog/2024/02/26/home-assistant-os-12-support-for-raspberry-pi-5/) after I set up my system...

 Using Docker is not the worst thing every, since it does make porting easier, though I would like to experiment with installing it on the Pi directly, once I have another micro PC as the Pi Zero 2 W running Raspotify on the speaker system.